 For the latest updates on the government's decision following the consultation, visit the Official GOV.UK Driving Consultations.

-To help you navigate these changes and prepare for your test in the Maidenhead or Slough area, check out our top guides:
+To help you navigate these changes and prepare for your test in the Maidenhead or Slough area, check out these top guides:

 Disclaimer: The Minimum Learning Period is currently a proposal under review by the UK government.
 Rules regarding the start date and duration are subject to change.
 Always check the latest information on the DVSA and GOV.UK websites.
 For personalized advice, consult with a qualified driving instructor.